 Coloured PV panels are installed on the roof and façade of the school building in the Voldsløkka project to provide an overall energy production of 230 000 kWh/year.
 This is equal to 2 kWh/m2 per year of excess electricity production, making the school a plus-energy building.
-The design of the PV modules layouts is defined by the PV modules orientation in relation to the sky, the orientation of the school building longest facades, and the regulatory provision regarding the appearance of the PV façade.
+The design of the PV modules layouts is defined by the modules' orientation towards the sky, the orientation of the school building longest facades, and the regulatory provision regarding the appearance of the PV façade.
 The building's North-South orientation is not optimal for PV production, as the longest facades are facing either East or West, thus not taking advantage of the higher insolation on South-facing facades.
 In addition, the regulatory provision requested the school façade not to resemble that of an office building, meaning that solutions that entail large and monotonous surfaces with PV panels were not accepted.
-The challenge was therefore to overcome the combined the limitations given by the not-optimal building orientation, the need for variety of the façade appearance, and the highly ambitious energy goal for the building.
-The choice of using different shades of green and black for the PV panels, and the rotation of their vertical axis (as shown in Figure 16) was given by the necessity of avoiding a uniform and monotonous look of the façade.
+The challenge was therefore to overcome the combined limitations induced by the suboptimal building orientation, the need for non-homogeneous aesthetic of the façade appearance, and the highly ambitious energy goal for the building.
+The choice of using different shades of green and black for the PV panels, and the rotation of their vertical axis (as shown in Figure 16) was made because of the necessity to avoid a uniform and monotonous aspect of the façade.